Active Travel Route

 A firm of engineering consultants, Pell Frischmann, was appointed to undertake the feasibility and design work.
 This is a highly consultative process involving several stages to reach a design that addresses community concerns and physical constraints.
-There were a series of face-to-face consultation events towards the end of 2019, which contributed to the high-level conceptual designs we are now consulting on.
-Click this link for more details.
+The consultants are currently working on conceptual designs for the route, and a consultation on their proposals closed on 7th September.
+We'll present the results of the consultation when they are available.

 Funding and Phasing